uikit/uikit-site/docs/pages/dropbar.md

 The Dropbar component provides a section-like style for the [Drop component](drop.md).
 In opposite to the dropdown which is positioned anywhere on a page with space around, the dropbar extends to the full width or height of the viewport, so it perfectly fits three edges without spacing.

 The Dropbar component is aim-aware.
 This means the dropbar stays open as long as the mouse pointer moves towards the dropbar.
-An additional delay ensures that the dropbar stays open even if the mouse pointer moves in another direction.
+An additional delay ensures that the dropbar stays open even if the mouse pointer shortly moves in another direction.
 A dropbar closes immediately if another dropbar is opened.

 ## Usage